Georgetown County, South Carolina: Geography

 Empty beachfront has disappeared and wild areas are rapidly vanishing.
 A few wilder areas are being saved, as these provide critical habitat as part of the Atlantic Flyway for migratory birds.
-Huntington Beach State Park preserves some of the coastline and coastal marshes in the northern section, with nearby Brookgreen Gardens preserving a historical rice plantation and some forest.
+Huntington Beach State Park preserves some of the coastline and coastal marshes in the northern section, with nearby Brookgreen Gardens preserving a historic rice plantation and some forest.
 Brookgreen Gardens, with a nature center and many outdoor sculptures is a popular tourist spot.

 The University of South Carolina and Clemson University maintain the Belle W. Baruch research site at Hobcaw Barony on Waccamaw Neck.
 The islands around the outlet of Winyah Bay are designated as the "Tom Yawkey Wildlife Center Heritage Preserve".
 This area is home to the northernmost naturally occurring hammocks of South Carolina's signature sabal palmetto tree.